BangLiu/StoryForest/README.md

 }
 ```

 For event clustering, see "eventlayer/EventLayer"; for story generation, see "story layer/StoryLayer".
-The main functions in the two file shows how to run the process.
+The main functions in the two files show how to run the whole process.

 Notice: currently, we haven't release the dataset due to copyright issues.
 But we will release a sample dataset asap.